facebookresearch/libri-light/data_preparation/README.md

          other/     # 12 speakers, other
       phones/    # phoneme alignment for all of the files

+The 10h split is made by combining the data from the `9h/` and the `1h` directories.
+The 1h split is itself made of 6 folds of 10 min splits.
+The `phone/` directory contains the frame-wise phoneme transcription of the various splits (the IPA phone mappings are in `phone_mapping.json`).
+There is also the phoneme transcription of the librispeech dev and test sets.

 Alternatively, you can reconstruct this dataset by downloading by hand librispeech and running the scripts in `rebuild_limited_train/`.